 However, this past weekend I emerged from the shadows to attend two separate film screenings over two consecutive days.
 It did not end well.

 On Friday evening, I attended a 20:00 screening of The Big Sick (2017).
-A wonderful little film which I was surprised had made its way to South Africa at all.
+A wonderful film which I was surprised had made its way to South Africa at all.
 As I entered the cinema, I breathed a sigh of relief.
-I had the entire cinema to myself: The ultimate Luxury.
-However, just as trailers started playing, three generations of a family walked in, seated themselves behind me and continued to talk loudly throughout the movie, kick against my seat, and have loud conversations completely irrelevant to the movie as it was playing.
+I had the entire cinema to myself: The Ultimate Luxury.
+However, just as the trailers started playing, three generations of a family walked in, seated themselves behind me and continued to talk loudly throughout the movie, kick against my seat, and have loud conversations completely irrelevant to the movie as it was playing.

 Fortunately, the (white, Afrikaans) family remained true to form and walked out the moment there was any possibility of a Pakistani man having sex with a white woman.

 Which brings me to my ultimately more horrific viewing experience of Saturday evening.
-I trudged back to the cinema for 17:00 viewing of It (2017).
+I trudged back to the cinema for the 17:00 viewing of It (2017).
 Seated behind me were three teenagers who were excitedly whispering their relief of getting into the cinema, despite them being underage.
 I remembered this, and am still thankful I did.

 After I asked three times for them to quiet down, I marched to the cinema manager, explained to him that they were underage, and had them kicked out.
 While the teenagers were now dealt with, I still had several other cinema goers who were rowdy, inconsiderate, and apparently blissfully unaware that they were viewing the film in a public place, and not in their living room.